rikedyp/documentation/language-reference-guide/docs/system-functions/ninfo.md

 <h1 class="heading"><span class="name">Native File Information</span> <span class="command">R←{X}⎕NINFO Y</span></h1>

-This function returns information about one or more files or directories. `Y` may  be:
+This function queries or sets information about one or more files or directories. `Y` may be:

 - a numeric scalar containing the tie number of a native file
 - a character vector or scalar containing a file or directory name that conforms to the naming rules of the host Operating System.